A Cartesian-3j Framework for Machine Learning Interatomic Potentials: Related Work

+\paragraph{Irreducible Methods.} TensorNet~\cite{TensorNet} represents an elegant architectural design, as it employs ICTs of at most rank 2.
+Working directly with irreducible components of rank-2 and below is theoretically straightforward, and this choice also offers clear advantages in both computational speed and memory usage.
 To the best of our knowledge, only three models are currently capable of manipulating irreducible Cartesian components at arbitrary rank.
-These models are TACE~\citep{TACE}, Irreducible Cartesian Tensor Potential(ICT-P)~\citep{ICTP}, and CarNet~\citep{CarNet}.
-TACE is built upon the irreducible Cartesian tensor decomposition theory developed in 2024~\citep{ICTdecomposition}.
-ICT-P and CarNet rely on the irreducible Cartesian tensor product framework introduced in 1989~\citep{ICT_tp}.
+These models are TACE~\cite{TACE}, ICT potential~\cite{ICTP}, and CarNet~\cite{CarNet}.
+TACE is built upon the irreducible Cartesian tensor decomposition theory~\cite{ICTdecomposition}, while ICT potential and CarNet rely on the irreducible Cartesian tensor product framework~\cite{ICT_tp}.
 From our perspective, the decomposition-based formulation is more elegant because it allows a Cartesian tensor to be manipulated and decomposed in a flexible manner and provides the ability to convert freely between Cartesian and spherical bases.
 The latter tensor product theory is effective, yet it still exhibits limitations in lower weight and often requires separate analytic expressions for each specific tensor product in practice.
 This creates additional complications for implementation.
-For example, ICT-P implements irreducible Cartesian operations only up to rank-3, whereas TACE is capable of handling arbitrary tensor ranks.
-The results reported in ICT-P show that Cartesian tensor operations can offer a computational advantage when the rank $\leq$ 4.
-HotPP also provides evidence by comparing the computational speed of reducible Cartesian tensors(RCTs) at low rank.
-Although all three models achieve the capability of handling arbitrary rank irreducible Cartesian tensors, practical experience indicates that once the rank $\geq$ 3, noticeable reductions in speed and memory efficiency appear when compared with spherical models.
+For example, ICT potential implements irreducible Cartesian operations only up to rank-3, whereas TACE is capable of handling arbitrary rank.
+Importantly, the results reported for the ICT potential~\cite{ICTP} show that Cartesian tensor operations can offer a computational advantage for tensor ranks up to 4.